-The amount shown for Accelerated Vesting of Awards represents the sum of-

-- Restricted Share awards that had not yet vested at December 31, 2011, valued at the closing market of \$74.37 per share value on December 30, 2011, the final business day of calendar year 2011; (i) - (ii) The spread value of in-the-money stock options at December 31, 2011, which is calculated as the number of in-the-money value of stock options multiplied by the difference between \$74.37 per share and the relevant exercise price of the underlying option; - (iii) Cash-settled restricted stock units that had not yet vested at December 31, 2011, valued at \$74.37 per share; and - Equity awards granted pursuant to the Performance Share Plan valued at the closing market value of \$74.37 per share on December 30.
-2011, the final business day of calendar year 2011, as set forth in the table (iv) in the "Treatment of Equity Awards Upon a Termination of Employment or Change in Control" section above. - (4) In accordance with Mr. Currie's employment agreement (as described above), service-based awards of Restricted Shares held for at least one year upon Mr. Currie's first attaining retirement eligibility fully vested at that time; however, shares in excess of those used to pay taxes cannot be sold until the regular vesting date.
-Awards of Restricted Shares and restricted stock units granted to Mr. Currie's first attaining retirement eligibility or not held by him for at least one year at that will continue to vest on their normal schedule during any period of Board service by Mr. Currie following actual retirement; provided that if Mr. Currie retires from the Board at the request of the Board, dies, or leaves the Board due to disability, all such awards which are then unvested immediately vest, and if Mr. Currie to therwise resigns from the Board, all such awards which are then unvested are immediately forfeited.
-Except with respect to options granted prior to February 22, 2006, which have a more favorable treatment upon retirement, unvested options held by Mr. Currie upon retirement shall continue to vest as if he remained employed thereafter through the applicable vesting date(s) and shall remain outstanding until the earliest of (x) exercise, (y) the expiration of the original term, and (z) the day prior to the fifth anniversary of his retirement. - Please see the column titled "Change in Control" for the value attributable to accelerated vesting of equity awards upon a change in control under the terms of our equity incentive plans and employment agreements, which would be realized by the executives regardless of whether they suffered a termination of employment in connection with such change in control.
-(5) - For each of the NEOs, if the termination or change in control event were to have occurred on April 1, 2012, instead of December 31, 2011, the value of the accelerated vesting of awards would be as follows, based on the NEOs (6) unvested equity balances and our per-share market value of \$75.89:
+- (3) Please see the narrative discussion above under "Treatment of Equity Awards Upon a Termination of Employment or Change in Control" for more detail.
+The amount shown for Accelerated Vesting of Awards represents the sum of- - restricted share awards that had not yet vested at December 31, 2012, valued at the closing market of \$81.26 per share value on December 31, 2012; - Cash-settled restricted stock units that had not yet vested at December 31, 2012, valued at \$81.26 per share; and - Equity awards granted pursuant to the Performance Share Plan valued at the closing market value of \$81.26 per share on December 31, 2012, as set forth in the table in the "Treatment of Equity Awards Upon a Termination of Employment or Change in Control" section above. - (4) In accordance with Mr. Currie's employment agreement (as described above), service-based awards of restricted shares held for at least one year upon Mr. Currie's first attaining retirement eligibility fully vested at that time; however, shares in excess of those used to pay taxes cannot be sold until the regular vesting date.
+Awards of restricted shares and restricted stock units granted to Mr. Currie after his first attaining retirement eligibility or not held by him for at least one year at that time will continue to vest on their normal schedule during any period of Board service by Mr. Currie following actual retirement; provided that if Mr. Currie retires from the Board at the request of the Board, dies, or leaves the Board due to disability, all such awards which are then unvested immediately vest, and if Mr. Currie otherwise resigns from the Board, all such awards which are then unvested are immediately forfeited. - (5) For each of the Named Executive Officers, if the termination or change in control event were to have occurred on March 15, 2013, instead of December 31, 2012, after giving effect to the amendments to the Named Executive Officers' employment agreements providing that performance shares held by the executive upon a termination (other than a termination by the Company for cause or the executive without good reason) will remain outstanding through the applicable performance period and will vest based on the actual level of achievement of the applicable performance goals at such time or times as would have been the case if the executive had remained employed through all applicable service vesting periods, the value of the accelerated vesting of awards would be as follows, based on the Named Executive Officers' unvested equity balances, actual performance for 2012 and target performance for later years, and our per-share market value of \$91.02 (the closing price of our common shares on March 15, 2013):

 Before Change in Control Termination w/o Cause

-Name Neill A. Currie or for Good Reason, Death, and Disability Change in Control
+Name or for Good Reason, Death, and Disability (\$) Change in Control (\$)

-Neill A. Currie \$11,066,356 \$20,414,790
+Neill A. Currie \$12,644,225 \$19,858,475

+Kevin J. O'Donnell \$ 8,351,358 \$13,634,691

-Peter C. Durhager \$ 3,396,457 \$ 4,605,466
+Peter C. Durhager \$ 4,029,000 \$ 4,927,167

-Jeffrey D. Kelly \$ 4,350,318 \$ 5,241,722
+Jeffrey D. Kelly \$ 6,156,411 \$ 6,156,411

-Kevin J. O'Donnell \$ 5,116,428 \$ 8,368,303

-Stephen H. Weinstein \$ 3,187,911 \$ 3,844,360
+Stephen H. Weinstein \$ 3,429,361 \$ 3,429,361